 The world is moving towards an experience economy.
 Businesses in the hair and beauty industry are well placed for this shift.

-I worked lots of retail-based jobs in my late teens and early twenties to help pay my way through university.
+I’ve worked lots of retail-based jobs in my late teens and early twenties to help pay my way through university.
 Often, the work would be repetitive and mundane.
-Standing at a till in Spar for an 8-hour shift, or making pizzas in a takeaway.
+Standing at the till in Spar for an 8-hour shift, or making pizzas in a takeaway.
 I would constantly be checking my phone to see how many hours I had left.
 And I would come home exhausted from standing on my feet all day.

 Consumers Are Starting To Value Experiences More Than Possessions